Video Mapping Pricing: Rate Cards and Real-World Budgets

 The problem is a lack of transparency.
 Service providers rarely share their rate cards.
 Quotes for the same type of project can vary fivefold.
 Clients are left with no benchmarks to assess whether a budget is reasonable or excessive.

-In 15 years of projects, from small trade show booth projections to monumental mapping on the Arc de Triomphe, I have seen budgets of EUR 3,000 and budgets of EUR 500,000.
-Both can be perfectly justified.
+In 15 years of projects, from small trade show booth projections to monumental mapping on the Arc de Triomphe, I have seen budgets vary by a factor of 100 or more.
+Both ends of the spectrum can be perfectly justified.
 It all depends on the scope.

 This article lays out the numbers.
 Not vague ranges, but realistic orders of magnitude, line by line, for each project category.
 The goal: give you the keys to build a coherent budget and avoid unpleasant surprises.